Rowena Cooper

 Rosemary Rowena Cooper (born 1935) is a British actress.

 She began her career in 1956, joining the Radio Drama Company by winning the Carleton Hobbs Bursary.
-In 1959 she joined the Dundee Repertory Theatre Company and went on to have an extensive career, primarily in British television, for over 50 years.
+In 1959 she joined the Dundee Repertory Theatre Company and went on to have an extensive career, primarily in British television, for more than 50 years.
 Cooper starred in The Rag Trade as Mrs Fenner.